Julia Gfrörer

 Julia Gfrörer (born September 12, 1982) is an American cartoonist, graphic novelist, illustrator, and author.
 Her work is often transgressive, invoking occult themes within an ambience of subtly observed historicist concerns, in narratives generally characterized by "mumblecore dialogue, persistent overtones of horror and suffering, and unapologetic sexuality."
-She's been hailed as "one of the most promising artists of her generation" by Phoebe Gloeckner.

 Background

 Gfrörer graduated from Cornish College with a BFA in printmaking.
 Her thesis show explored depictions of martyrdom – a subject she has returned to frequently in later works (e.g. How Life Became Unbearable, Palm Ash, Martyrdom: A Coloring Book).
 Moving to Portland after graduation, she met Dylan Williams (founder of Sparkplug Comics) in the process of consigning her DIY mini-comic about St. Francis of Assisi at the Pony Club Gallery where he happened to be working.
 He became Gfrörer's first publisher.
-Her first full-length comic, Flesh & Bone (2010), was nominated for an Ignatz Award for outstanding achievement in the form, and was excerpted in the Best American Comics (2011) anthology shortly thereafter.
+Her first full-length comic, Flesh & Bone (2010), was nominated for an Ignatz Award for outstanding achievement in the form, and was excerpted in The Best American Comics (2011) anthology shortly thereafter.